 Q25.
 Is there a FEMA approval process for the construction of safe rooms?

 Q26.
-What should I do if I am unsure a safe room or storm shelter product meets the FEMA P-320 or FEMA P-361 criteria?
+What should I do if I am unsure a safe room or storm shelter product meets criteria?

 A26.
 Vendor claims of compliance with FEMA and ICC criteria should be verified through independent testing or engineering analysis.
 Producers, contractors or firms that wish to indicate that their safe room products have been properly designed should notify consumers whether the products meet or exceed the safe room criteria found in FEMA P-361 – and be transparent with records such as test certification documents.

-If you are unsure if a safe room or storm shelter product meets FEMA P-320 or FEMA P-361 criteria, you may contact your local building official or local or state emergency management office.
+If you are unsure if a safe room or storm shelter product meets FEMA P-361 criteria, you may contact your local building official or local or state emergency management office.

 Q27.
 Are inspections required?

 A27.
 Obtaining proper building permits and inspections is important for all construction.
 The builder or homeowner should ensure the safe room is built according to the plans in FEMA P-320 or to plans that, through testing and engineering, have been determined to meet the safe room design criteria in FEMA P-361.
 The level of construction needed for a safe room typically requires a permit from the local building department.
-Further, to verify compliance with the FEMA or International Code Council (ICC)-500 criteria, additional quality control inspections may be needed for community safe rooms (and often for residential safe rooms).
+Further, to verify compliance with the FEMA or ICC 500 criteria, additional quality control inspections may be needed.

-ICC-500 does have provisions for special inspections.
-ICC-500 requires that anchors post-installed in hardened concrete (e.g., an existing slab) for safe rooms be subject to special inspections to verify the anchor installation, capacity and foundation adequacy according to the manufacturer’s requirements.
+ICC 500 does have provisions for special inspections.
+ICC 500 requires that anchors post-installed in hardened concrete (e.g., an existing slab) for safe rooms be subject to special inspections to verify the anchor installation, capacity, and foundation adequacy meet the manufacturer’s requirements.